Economy of Ohio

 Ohio is commonly noted as the Nation's Industrial Capital, dating to its roots in the Rust Belt and Ohio's present-day intelligence and scientific dominance.
-Ohio was one of four states in the U.S. to have areas make the Intelligent Community Forum's list of global Smart 21 Communities for 2014, with Columbus, Ohio receiving the honors.
-Ohio has six of the top 146 public school national universities in the nation, according to U.S. News & World Reports 2020 rankings.
-The state was ranked No. 8 by the same magazine in 2008 for best high schools, while overall, in 2010 the state's schools were ranked No. 5 in the country by Education Week.
-However, by 2016 the state's high school rankings had slipped to #11 according to U.S. News & World Report, and #22 overall in quality by Education Week in 2017.
-It was second only to Texas in having the most U.S. cities in the top 30 best places for new college graduates, according to BusinessWeek in 2010.
 The year ending July 2011 saw the state ranked fourth in the nation in job creation behind Texas, California, and New York.
 By 2016 the state wasn't in the top 10 for job growth, but between 2017 and 2018 the state saw an increase in job creation of 44,600.